beeware/Python-Apple-support/README.rst

 Python Apple Support
 ====================

+**THIS IS AN ARCHIVE OF AN OLD STATE OF THE PROJECT** In March 2022, the decision was made to deprecate the tooling in this support package that allowed for the building of NumPy as a binary library.
+This tooling was error prone, and was not kept up to date.
+A more comprehensive approach for supporting binaries dependencies is required.

 **This repository branch builds a packaged version of Python 3.10.0**.
 Other Python versions are available by cloning other branches of the main repository.